‘Huliyappa’: Sourabha Rao’s Award-Winning Documentary Explores Tiger Worship and Human-Wildlife Coexistence

 News Image

-“‘Huliyappa’ is an outcome of the many years I have spent looking into human-wildlife interactions,” said Sourabha Rao, the film’s director and producer.
+“‘Huliyappa’ is an outcome of the many years I have spent looking into human-wildlife interactions,” said Rao, the film’s director and producer.
 “Uttara Kannada became my spiritual home when this story came to me.
-The more-than-human and the human world within it have become a singularly awe-inspiring entity in my mind and heart, while awakening me to the harsh realities of their interactions.
-I hope to do whatever little I can as a storyteller to highlight both the challenges our natural world faces and its immense beauty we often take for granted.”
+I hope to do whatever little I can as a storyteller to highlight both the challenges our natural world faces and the immense beauty we often take for granted.”

-‘Huliyappa’ premiered in June at the Bangalore International Centre in Bengaluru and has since been showcased at international festivals.
-The film received the Gold Award for Best First-Time Female Director and the Silver Award for Best Documentary Short at the Los Angeles-based Independent Shorts Awards.
-It was also an official selection at the Wildlife Conservation Film Festival in Mexico.
+‘Huliyappa’ premiered in June at the Bangalore International Centre and has since been showcased at international festivals.
+It received the Gold Award for Best First-Time Female Director and the Silver Award for Best Documentary Short at the Los Angeles-based Independent Shorts Awards, and was an official selection at the Wildlife Conservation Film Festival in Mexico.
+The documentary is also being screened at schools, colleges, conservation organizations, research institutes, and cultural venues across Karnataka and beyond.